 The Early Career Framework is constructed around the Teacher Standards, so there is a continuity from Initial Teacher Education (ITE) and the requirements of the Core Content Framework and a wider link to the new suite of National Professional Qualifications.
 However, there is no requirement to collect and assess evidence against the ECF document; instead it should act as a framework to support the minimum entitlement of what and how early career teachers should be developed.

 With its eight standards it is incredibly comprehensive and, as mentors are always advice rich and time poor, we have provided some hints and tips for how mentors can best utilise the recommendations in the ECF.
 These consist of a series of concise, actionable guides which will be made available as they become timely and relevant to each phase of the Early Career Framework.
 Download the first of these guides below and receive updates as the following guides are released.

-The accompanying guide for 'Standard 2' will be released next term.
-Downloading the first guide in the series will ensure you'll be automatically notified as and when the remaining guides are released.
+The accompanying guides for the remaining standards will be released soon.
+Downloading the first three in the series will ensure you'll be automatically notified as and when the remaining guides are released.